CVUA-RRW/FooDMe/docs/userguide/overview.md

 ### Pre-processing

-As a first analysis step, primers will be trimmed form the reads.
+As a first analysis step, primers will be trimmed from the reads.
 By default primers are only matched on the 5' end of the reads.
 In some cases (e.g. Sequencing is longer than the amplicon length) one may want to trim primers on the 3' end as well.
-This behaviour is supported and can be triggered in the [parameters](configuration.md).
+This behaviour is supported and can be enabled in the [parameters](configuration.md).

 The reads will then be pre-processed for quality trimming on the 3' end using a sliding window checking for minimal quality requirements.